nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 <!-- ############ SLIDE BREAK ############# -->
 # [Closing summary](https://nextstrain.org/ncov/global/2020-08-11?d=map)

-As the pandemic reaches its eigth month of global circulation, we can now see distinct changes over time in the pictured painted by viral genetics, largely determined by changing behaviour.
+As the pandemic reaches its eighth month of global circulation, we can now see distinct changes over time in the picture painted by viral genetics, largely determined by changing behaviour.

 Multiple early transmissions to the USA, Oceania, Europe, and across Asia, were initially incredibly well-mixed, as our global travel patterns distributed the virus incredibly effectively.
 Soon afterwards, diverse introductions to South America and Africa, often from Europe and North America, seeded local epidemics there.

 As the scale of the viral spread and severity of COVID-19 became apparent, travel ground to a halt in much of the world.
 After this point, we can see a distinct shift to local transmission during 'lockdowns' and the most severe travel restrictions.
 One outcome of this is that we can now sometimes better identify the source for viruses, as local epidemics have in some cases become more genetically distinct.
 In the USA, the absence of strict domestic travel has helped maintain well-mixed epidemics between states.

-Borders are now re-opening and travel has resumed, though not nearly at to pre-pandemic levels.
+Borders are now re-opening and travel has resumed, though not nearly to pre-pandemic levels.
 This, combined with the lag time from when samples are taken to when they are available publicly, means we only see a few signs of between-country mixing.
 In general, recent samples tend to continue to cluster with past sequences from the same country, indicating continued transmission of previously circulating variants.

 Unfortunately, many countries have seen a rise in cases in the last few weeks, usually associated with reopening.
 As the Northern Hemisphere prepares to move into autumn and colder weather, further reopening, and school resuming, we must remain vigilant about rising case counts.
 As winter progresses in the Southern Hemisphere, we see worrying signs that seasonality could indeed lead to more trouble containing transmission - Australia's initial success with the virus has been dampened by recent outbreaks.
 Continuing to scale up Test, Trace, and Isolate, careful hand-hygiene, and conscientious mask-wearing can help keep our societies as open as possible while we continue to battle SARS-CoV-2.